annarto/annarto.github.io/content/about.md

 ## Solo Exhibitios

+* 2022 "Opening the Mind and Other Stories"| Anna Vasof, Ostfold Kunstsenter, Ostfold, Norway
+* 2022 "How do you move the Audience?" | Anna Vasof, bb15, Linz, Austria
+* 2022 "The Weight of Tears and other Looping Stories" | Anna Vasof, Neue Galerie Graz, Joanneumsviertel, Graz, Austria
 * 2022 "At Least I have my Phone" | Anna Vasof, Schauraum Angewandte - quartier 21 im MQ , Vienna
 * 2021 "A Real Exhibition in a Real Space" | Anna Vasof, Untitled Projects Gallery, Vienna
 * 2020 "Things and Wonders" | Anna Vasof, Tabor Veliki, Croatia